Scattering approach for calculating one-loop effective action and vacuum energy: Introduction

 In section \ref{briefreview}, we give a brief review of various spectral functions.
 In section \ref{HOVPS}, we calculate global heat kernels, one-loop effective actions, and vacuum energies from scattering phase shifts.
 In sections \ref{BA3D} and \ref{BAnD}, we convert the Born approximation method into a method for calculating one-loop effective actions and vacuum energies in three and $n$ dimensions, respectively.
 In section \ref{WKB}, we convert the WKB approximation method into a method for calculating one-loop effective actions and vacuum energies.
-In section \ref{spacetime}, we calculate the one-loop effective action and vacuum energy of scalar fields in the Schwarzschild spacetime and the Reissner-Nordstr\"{o}m spacetime.
 In section \ref{HOVPA}, we calculate global heat kernels, one-loop effective actions, and vacuum energies from scattering amplitudes.
 The conclusion is given in section \ref{Conclusion}.
 In Appendix \ref{integralrepresentation}, we give some integral representations for the Bessel function.